-One way the hospital staff will enforce these standards is by using at least two forms of patient identifiers.
-Having at least two forms when giving medications, collecting blood samples, and performing surgery will decrease the chance of mistakes in patient care.
+One way the hospital staff will enforce these standards is by using at least 2 forms of patient identifiers.
+Having at least 2 forms when giving medications, collecting blood samples, and performing surgery will decrease the chance of mistakes in patient care.

 Along with correct patient identifiers, the hospital staff will make sure that all important information is collected prior to your surgery.
 This is called preprocedure verification.
 During this time, they will make sure that all information and equipment needed for your surgery are available.
 They will also make sure that the information and equipment are correctly matched to your patient identifiers and that they have reviewed the information among themselves and with you.

 Doing surgery on the wrong part of the body can be a terrible mistake.
 Your surgical team will take careful actions, including checking with you, to mark the specific site on your body where surgery will be done.

 Hospitals have also adopted many standard procedures to help prevent infection during surgery.
 You may notice many of these techniques during your stay.
 If you are concerned about a technique to prevent infection, you are encouraged to speak up.
 Ask your doctor about how they will prevent infection.
 Regular and thorough hand washing by hospital staff is one of the most important aspects of infection prevention.

 The hospital staff will do the following to help prevent infection:

 Many hospitals also have a program to identify patients who harbor dangerous bacteria, such as methicillin-resistant staph infection (MRSA), prior to surgery.

 Your healthcare team will do the following before, during, and after your surgery: